That's Not My Name

-"That's Not My Name" is the debut single of British musical duo the Ting Tings.
-The song was originally released as a double A-side with "Great DJ" by independent record label Switchflicker Records on 28 May 2007.
+"That's Not My Name" is a song by British musical duo the Ting Tings, released as their debut single.
+The song was originally issued as a double A-side with "Great DJ" by independent record label Switchflicker Records on 28 May 2007.
 After heavy promotion from BBC Radio 1 and the NME, the single was re-released individually on 12 May 2008 on Columbia Records.
 It was later included on their first studio album, We Started Nothing (2008).

-Following the Columbia re-release, "That's Not My Name" debuted atop the UK Singles Chart, seeing off competition from well-established acts like Rihanna, Madonna, and will.i.am.
+Following the Columbia re-release, "That's Not My Name" debuted atop the UK Singles Chart.
 The song was a sleeper hit in North America, peaking within the top 40 of the charts in the United States in August 2009.
 The single has sold over a million digital copies.

 Composition

 "That's Not My Name" is written in the key of E major with a tempo of 145 beats per minute.
 The vocals in the song span from G3 to G5.

 Vocalist Katie White stated that the song was written "with me ranting about my frustrations with the record industry."
+In a separate interview, Jules De Martino, the other songwriter and vocalist, explained: "Katie and I were playing loads of gigs in Manchester in a band called Dear Eskiimo.
+We’d got a deal with Mercury.
+They had committed to an album, but then suddenly changed all their top people and we got dumped.
+I remember thinking: “Bastards.”
+No one would answer the phone to us.
+We felt invisible and rejected.
+That’s what the lyrics to That’s Not My Name are all about: “They call me Stacey / They call me Her / They call me Jane / That’s not my name.”